CBT

 Situation Thought Emotion Behaviour (back into Thought)

-These pieces pull on each other constantly — and not always in the order you'd expect.
-The loop isn't linear: sometimes the thought arrives first, sometimes you're already three behaviours deep before you've noticed what triggered any of it.
-The entry point doesn't matter as much as you'd think.
+These pieces pull on each other constantly, and not always in the order you expect.
+The loop is not perfectly linear: sometimes the thought arrives first, and sometimes you are already three behaviours deep before you even notice what triggered the reaction.
+The entry point matters less than getting an entry point at all.

 CBT works because you can break in anywhere.
-You don't need to catch every piece of the cycle — you just need to get hold of one.
+You do not need to catch every piece of the cycle.
+You just need to get hold of one.
 A thought.
 An emotion.
 A behaviour you can redirect.
-Pull on any thread and the whole pattern starts to shift.
-Do it enough times and those shifts stop being effort and start being the new default.
-That's not a metaphor.
-That's what neuroplasticity actually looks like in practice.
+Pull one thread and the whole pattern starts to move.
+Do that enough times and the new response stops feeling like work.
+It starts becoming the default.
+That is not a motivational slogan.
+That is neuroplasticity in plain clothes.

 Why I Call It: